 · SUPE’s Priorities:

-· Leader Development (Preeminent leader development institution in the world)
+o Leader Development (West Point Vision: The preeminent leader development institution in the world)

 · West Point now has a Cadet Creed: